 Anne Gwynne was a genre staple.
 She teamed up again with Bela Lugosi and Basil Rathbone in The Black Cat (1941), with Lionel Atwill in The Strange Case of Doctor Rx (1942), Lon Chaney Jr. in Weird Woman (1944) and John Litel in Murder in the Blue Room.
 She appeared in the sci-fi serials Green Hornet and Flash Gordon Conquers the Universe in 1940 as well as in House of Frankenstein (1944) and Teenage Monster (1958), in which she was top-billed.
 Gwynne is good in Black Friday, although she hasn’t much to do.
 Gwynne was also a popular pin-up model and was the grandmother of future Captain Kirk, Chris Pine.

 Anne Nagel played the female lead in The Green Hornet and The Green Hornet Strikes Again!
-(1940), as well as in Man Made Monster (1941) and The Mad Monster (1943).
-She had supporting roles in The Invisible Woman (1940) and The Mad Doctor of Market Street, and appeared uncredited in Mighty Joe Young (1949).
+(1940), as well as in Man Made Monster (1941, review) and The Mad Monster (1942, review).
+She had supporting roles in The Invisible Woman (1940, review) and The Mad Doctor of Market Street (1942, review), and appeared uncredited in Mighty Joe Young (1949).

 Today it seems critics’ opinions hinge on either one of two things: whether they are upset because Lugosi was demoted, or whether they can forgive the faulty brain switch logic.
 The Horror Incorporated Project accepts both, writing “On the whole Black Friday works, though it is built on an astonishingly rickety set of plot contrivances. […] Black Friday is fine for what it is, an entertaining programmer that came and went quickly, as movies of the time did, with no expectation that they’d be remembered”.
 Sylvia Bagley of FilmFanatic does not: “Unfortunately, however”, she writes, “the fine performances aren’t enough to save this B-thriller from its frustratingly illogical script.”